 Missing links is a term that describes gaps in the cycling network, and those gaps can be quite short.
-An example would be a 100 m of missing path that would connect two good bike paths.
-Without this short link, a cyclist may need to ride a great distance.
+Adding another 100 m of missing path, connecting two other bike paths, makes a network.
+Without this short link, a cyclist may need to ride a much greater distance.

-Filling the gap and building a cycling path to form a network does not need to be expensive and it is very worthwhile.
+Filling the gap and building a cycle path to form a network does not need to be expensive, and it is very worthwhile.
 The value of fixing the missing link far exceeds the construction costs as it makes the whole path network more attractive to cyclists.

-In 2016, at the last ACT election, ACT Labor promised to build several missing links.
+At the 2016 ACT Election, ACT Labor promised several missing links.

 Heysen Street Link

 Heysen Street shortens the ride from the new suburbs in Molonglo Valley / Weston Creek and Woden Valley.
 The road was of a “rural road standard” and a death trap for cyclists.